jupyterlab/jupyterlab/docs/source/user/extensions.rst

 Locking and Unlocking Plugins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Administrators may locked specific plugins with:
+Administrators may lock specific plugins with:

 .. code:: bash